Parameter (pmrf.Parameter)

 param_names (list[str] | dict[str, Parameter]) – The names of the flattened parameters (or a mapping to parameters).

-prior (numpyro.distributions.Distribution, optional) – An optional prior over the flattened parameters.
+dist (numpyro.distributions.Distribution, optional) – An optional joint distribution over the flattened parameters.

 - property num_flat_params